 If your condition means you are unable to run, you will not be required to do so.
 We run PT sessions in the mornings on the days that you are staying at the school.
 These sessions involve a 3.2km fast walk for our Discovery Low Impact students.
 If you are able to run or want to try, you will be supportively challenged.

 There will be minimal lifting involved on this course.
 You will need to work alongside your watch with packing and loading gear for the relevant activities e.g. for sailing, waka ama, height activities.

 The fitter you are, the more you will enjoy it!
 You must be able to comfortably run 3km in under 25 minutes, plus complete a full day's physical activity.

-Discovery/Professional/Leaps and Bounds: Fast walk or run 3km in under 25 minutes
+Professional/Leaps and Bounds: Must run or fast walk 3km in under 25 minutes.